yadderace/funnel-graph-js/README.md

 * **details** should be displayed [ true | false ]
 * **tooltip** should be displayed [ true | false ]
     **Note:** The tooltip display depends on the details display so it can calculate its range according to the dividers.
+* **responsive** when true the SVG's width and height will be set to 100%.
+And the configured width and height will be set in the viewBox.
+    Make sure to set the parent DIVs elements to be 100% as well for resized graph

 ## Updatable FunnelGraph configuration
 * width